 There is considerable evidence to show that contact with nature brings great value to children and influences their future opportunities.
 Yet it is widely accepted that young people are more disconnected from nature than ever.

-Thousands of children and young people were invited to explore and express what they most loved about nature – through art, dance, poetry, music, film and photography.
+Across the UK thousands of children and young people were invited to explore and express what they most loved about nature – through art, dance, poetry, music, film and photography.
 And we also worked very closely with ten selected schools and youth groups, to help them express their creative visions in more elaborate pieces.

 To view a summary of My True Nature and films of the mentored projects click here